razonixx/OpenSCAP-Technical-Task/README.md

     docker run --rm myoscap --compare 1 2    //Compares scan with id 1 against scan with id 2

 ## Testing
-To facilitate testing, the docker image already contains 2 scans with diferences in order to test compare, history and scan-id functionality
+To facilitate testing, the docker image already contains 2 scans with diferences in order to test compare functionality